nehagoyal123/email-sms-spam-classifier/README.md

 The classifier is built using the following components:

-*Text Preprocessing: Tokenization, stop-word removal, and TF-IDF vectorization.
+*Text Preprocessing*: Tokenization, stop-word removal, and TF-IDF vectorization.

-*Machine Learning Model: A Multinomial Naive Byes classifier trained on the processed text features.
+*Machine Learning Model*: A Multinomial Naive Byes classifier trained on the processed text features.

 **Results**

 The Email Spam Classifier achieves the following performance metrics on the test dataset:

-Accuracy: 95%
+*Accuracy*: 95%

-Precision: 100%
+*Precision*: 100%

-Recall: 96%
+*Recall*: 96%

-F1-Score: 95%
+*F1-Score*: 95%

 **Contact**

 For any questions or suggestions, please contact the project maintainer:

 Name: Neha Goyal